 The purpose of this forum is to provide a place where evangelicals may discuss issues of theology, discipleship, evangelism amongst themselves without the nearly constant interruption from critics that occurs throughout the other forums on CARM.
-Access to the board is granted only after you affirm the following statement of faith and email Diane S., whose email address is at the end of this page.
-Or you may select settings when you login to forums and open group membership, requesting admission.
-After that, when you log in next time (or after she gives you access), you will then see the Evangelical Forum in the Conferences menu.
+Access to the board is granted only after you affirm the following statement of faith and email Diane S, whose email address is at the end of this page.
+After that, when you log in next time (or after she gives you access), you will then see the Evangelical Forum in the menu.

 In order to qualify for being able to post on the Evangelical Board, you must agree to the following statement of faith.
 If you do, at the end of the statement is an email address where you can request access to the board.